You are entitled to be paid up to two weeks of Statutory Paternity Pay (SPP) during Ordinary Paternity Leave if:

 - you are married to or are the partner of the child’s mother, but are not the child’s father, and you expect to have the main responsibility, along with the mother, for the upbringing of the child; and

-- you have been earning at or above the Lower Earnings Limit (£113 per week) before tax on average over the eight weeks preceding the qualifying week.
+- you have been earning at or above the Lower Earnings Limit (£116 per week, from April 2018) before tax on average over the eight weeks preceding the qualifying week.

 If your child is born early, you qualify for SPP if you would have been working for your current employer for at least 26 weeks by the qualifying week.